 #3 - Home Remedies

 This is a bit more tedious, but it works.
-You can fill a bucket up with soapy water and go around collecting the beetles you seeing and throwing them in your becket.
+You can fill a bucket up with soapy water and go around collecting the beetles you seeing and throwing them in your bucket.
 Soapy water can suffocate Japanese beetles, so the second they hit the water they are taken care of.

 #4 - Milky Spore